Skip to Main Content

 Download Logos

 Social media icons?
-Again, optional, but given the small following for IRT channels, it's better to not include.
+Optional, but given the small following for IRT channels, it's better to not include @sacstateirt tagged icons.
+Alternatively, use university social media icons/tags if it supports your message.

 Writing Knowledge Base (KB) Articles